Summary Page: Adapting after emergencies - lessons from Kaikōura and Hurunui

 Term 2 starting 26 June 2018.

-Communities in Hurunui, Kaikōura and Blenheim were the hardest hit.
+Communities in Hurunui, Kaikōura and Marlborough were the hardest hit.
 Homes were damaged, water and sewerage systems were cut and roads and railway lines were closed.
 Kaikōura was cut off for two weeks until emergency road access was restored.
+Just 24 hours after the earthquake hit, New Zealand Red Cross staff and volunteers were on the ground to help.

 Eighteen months on, people living in affected communities are adapting to new routines and lifestyles.
 This series of field trips explores some of the ways unexpected events can change communities and our way of life.